-As independent certified public accountants, we hereby consent to the use of our report dated February 5, 2007 of Lixte Biotechnology Holdings, Inc. and to the reference made to our firm under the caption "Experts" included in or made part of this Amendment No. 4 to the Registration Statement on Form SB-2.
+As independent certified public accountants, we hereby consent to the use of our report dated February 5, 2007, except for Note 8, as to which the date is April 4, 2007, of Lixte Biotechnology Holdings, Inc. and to the reference made to our firm under the caption "Experts" included in or made part of this Amendment No. 5 to the Registration Statement on Form SB-2.